 - Prior, current or planned funding relationships of any kind between the nonprofit and any entity in which the disclosing individual and any immediate family members of the disclosing individual have a management or governance role.

 Depending on the nature of the conflict, we may request the individual recuse herself or himself the impact audit process.
-If you would like to learn more about individual cases, please contact us at email@example.com.
+If you have a concern, please contact us at firstname.lastname@example.org.